Locate a grave MUSEUM OF THE FALLEN

 The Forgottenness Index

 Forgottenness = peak rank − remembrance rank.
-A thing that was enormous and is now barely read about scores high.
-A thing remembered in proportion to its former size scores near zero.
-The index runs from about −1 to +1.
-It is only computed for graves that have a defensible peak figure; where a peak is genuinely unknown (most dead languages), we leave it blank rather than invent one.
+A thing that was enormous and is now barely read about scores high; a thing remembered in proportion to its former size scores near zero.
+The index is left blank where no defensible peak figure exists — most dead languages, for instance.

-What "death" means
+What "death" means, by wing

 ← Back to the Wall